A new method to prove the Collatz conjecture: Introduction

 \item

-Generally, the above configurations are telling us, as time goes by in the calculation of the Collatz function, the amount of the loop between odd numbers (2k+1) and even numbers (2\'{k}), will decrease till they reach 1.
-It is true that Sometimes, the amount of this loop increases but it is not important, finally it would approach to its destination which is 1.
-And this is the only thing which needs to be proven. \end{corollary} \begin{corollary} Because in this conjecture each number has its own way to 1, we can not write an specific algorithm for every numbers.
-But it's logical that alternation between odd numbers and even numbers, is making chance for the selected number to it can convert to a number which is among the set of $\mathbb{A}$ or $\mathbb{B}$, and after that every thing is clear that how it would arrive to 1. \end{corollary}
+Generally, the above configurations are telling us that as time goes by in the calculations using the Collatz function, numbers that exist in the loop between odd numbers $2k+1$ and even numbers \emph{2\'{k}}, gradually become smaller until they reach 1.
+However, sometimes numbers get bigger intermittently as they approach 1. \end{corollary} \begin{corollary} Because each number has its own path to 1, we can not write any specific algorithm that is appropriate for all numbers.
+But, it is logical that alternation between odd and even numbers is providing a good chance for the selected integer to reach one of the special class of numbers that we mentioned in this paper, and after that, everything is clear about the way it takes to arrive at 1. \end{corollary}

-From the results of this article, we conclude that because the result of the primary steps is odd, if somebody prove that how odd integers would arrive to the numbers in set of $\mathbf{A}$ or $\mathbf{B}$, this conjecture will be prove.
-In fact now, the thing which needs to be prove is that, how the loop between odd and even numbers which introduced in corollary~\ref{2.9}, would reach the numbers among the set of $\mathbf{A}$ or $\mathbf{B}$.
-And it was the last approach to prove the Collatz conjecture.
+From the results of this article, we conclude that because the result of the primary steps is odd, if somebody were to explain that how odd integers finally arrive at numbers in \textbf{A} or \textbf{B}, the conjecture will be proven.
+In fact, the thing which need to be proven is that, how the loop between odd and even numbers introduced in corollary~\ref{2.9}, would reach the numbers in set \textbf{A} or \textbf{B}.
+So far, this has been the last approach to prove the Collatz conjecture.